consbio/mbtileserver/README.md

   -k, --key string        TLS private key
       --path string       URL root path of this server (if behind a proxy) -p, --port int          Server port.
-Default is 443 if --cert or --tls options are used, otherwise 8000. (default -1) -s, --secret-key string Shared secret key used for HMAC authentication -t, --tls               Auto TLS using Let's Encrypt -r, --redirect          Redirect HTTP to HTTPS
+Default is 443 if --cert or --tls options are used, otherwise 8000. (default -1) -s, --secret-key string Shared secret key used for HMAC request authentication -t, --tls               Auto TLS using Let's Encrypt -r, --redirect          Redirect HTTP to HTTPS
       --enable-reload     Enable graceful reload